destinyae/eth-relayer/README.md

 }
 ```

-After that, make sure you already have a ethereum wallet with ETH.
+After that, make sure you already have an ethereum wallet with ETH.
 The wallet file is like `UTC--2020-08-17T03-44-00.191825735Z--0xd12e...54ccacf91ca364d` and you can use [geth](https://github.com/ethereum/go-ethereum) to create one( `./geth accounts add` ).
 Put it under `KeyStorePath`.
 You can create more than one wallet for relayer.
 Relayer will send transactions concurrently by different accounts.

-Now, you can start relayer as follow:
+Now, you can start relayer as follows:

 ```shell
 ./eth_relayer --cliconfig=./config.json